danielc777888/pong/README.md

 ## TODO
 * Use raylib pinned version.
 Currently 3.7.0
-* Migrate to latest ghc
+* Migrate to latest reccommended ghc with ghcup
 * Randomely generate placement of new ball
 * Physics ball, paddles
 * Detect goal, and increment scores